rabbitmq/rabbitmq-website/site/oauth2-examples.md

 RabbitMQ expects a [JWS](https://tools.ietf.org/html/rfc7515) in the password field.

-For end users, the best way to come to the management ui is by the following url, replacing `{token}` with an actual encoded JWT.
+For end users, the best way to come to the Management UI is by the following url, replacing `{token}` with an actual encoded JWT.
 This is how `make open` command is able to open the browser and login the user using a JWT.

 <pre class="lang-bash">